liferay/liferay-docs/develop/tutorials/articles/260-forms/01-forms-storage-adapters.markdown

 # Forms Storage Adapters

-When a user adds a form record, the Forms API routes the processing of the request through the storage adapter API.
+When a User adds a form record, the Forms API routes the processing of the request through the storage adapter API.
 The same is true for the other *CRUD* operations performed on form entries (read, update, and delete operations).
 The default implementation of the storage service is called `JSONStorageAdapter`, and as its name implies, it implements the `StorageAdapter` interface to provide JSON storage of form entry data.

-As the term *adapter* implies, the DDM backend can adapt to other data storage formats for form records.
+The DDM backend can *adapt* to other data storage formats for form records.
 Want to store your data in XML?
 YAML?
 No problem.
 Because the storage API before is separate from the regular service calls used to populate the database table for form entries, a developer can even choose to store form data outside the Liferay database.

 Define your own format to save form entries by writing an OSGi component which implements the `StorageAdapter` interface.
 The interface follows the *CRUD* approach, so implementing it requires that you write methods to create, read, update and delete form values.

-WHY WOULD DEVS WANT TO DO THIS?

 The example storage adapter in this tutorial serializes form data to be stored in a simple file, stored in the file system.